cwcyau/academic-kickstart-2/content/authors/hu/_index.md

 ---
 # Display name
-name: Kaspar Maertens
+name: Zhiyuan Hu

 # Username (this should match the folder name)
 authors:
-- kaspar
+- hu

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Grad Student
+role: Postdoctoral Researcher

 # Organizations/Affiliations
 organizations: